ollbx/match-list.nvim/doc/03-match-groups.md

 end }
 ```

-Note: the table around the function is optional here.
+*Note*: the table around the function is optional here.
 If you don't need to
 specify additional options, you can just use the function definition directly.

 ## Multi-line matches